 - Many successful international brands have at least one branch based in China.

 - The Chinese market is huge and it will serve as a good launching platform for any start-up looking to break into the market.

 What is a Five-in-one Business license?

 As the name Five-in-one suggests, this business license incorporates five different certificates :

-- The Business Tax Registration Certificate: This document contains the company’s tax number, taxpayer name, and indicates the scope of the business.
+- The Business Tax Registration Certificate: This document contains the company’s tax number, and taxpayer name, and indicates the scope of the business.

-- The Organization Code Certificate: The certificate of legitimacy is a crucial document for any company, as it not only provides an official seal to customers or clients that the business has met all necessary requirements set forth by the government but is also the one used in the countries digital cata base.
+- The Organization Code Certificate: The certificate of legitimacy is a crucial document for any company, as it not only provides an official seal to customers or clients that the business has met all necessary requirements set forth by the government but is also the one used in the countries digital data base.

 - The Social Security Registration Certificate: It is mandatory for employers to register and contribute to the social security system.
 The document certifies that the company is compliant with this requirement.